Indianapolis Theft Lawyer for Class A Misdemeanors

-Theft exists in many degrees and forms, but at its root theft involves taking property that belongs to someone else without their consent, and it could manifest in various scenarios, including:
+Theft is a type of property crime that exists in many degrees and forms, but at its root theft involves taking property that belongs to someone else without their consent, and it could manifest in various scenarios, including:

 - Petty theft: property stolen is of minimal value

 - Robbery: using force or threat to take property